-This article proposes a novel latency-hiding HW architecture and a configurable checkerboard tiling strategy for RNN/LSTM models to increase HW utilization and enhance the throughput of RNN inference.
-First, we propose columnwise MVM for RNN/LSTM gates, which is able to eliminate their data dependencies.
-The column-wise block-striped decomposition of a matrix in MVM, as shown in Fig. 2(b), is an effective outer-product-based parallel method for processing MVM in high-performance computing.
-Recently, there are also some outer-product-based matrix-matrix multiplication accelerators [11], [12].
-However, most of the previous FPGA-based RNN implementations focus on row-wise MVM as shown in Fig. 2(a).
-The proposed architecture can start the calculation of the next TS without waiting for the system pipeline to be drained, which means that the system can be fully pipelined without stalling.
+This paper proposes a novel latency-hiding hardware architecture and a configurable checkerboard tiling strategy for RNN/LSTM models to increase hardware utilization and enhance the throughput of RNN inference.
+First, we propose column-wise MVM for RNN/LSTM gates, which is able to eliminate their data dependencies.
+The column-wise blockstriped decomposition of a matrix in MVM, as shown in Fig. 2b, is an effective outer-product based parallel method for processing MVM in high-performance computing.
+Recently there are also some outer-product based matrix-matrix multiplication accelerators [11], [12].
+However, most of the previous FPGA-based RNN implementations focus on row-wise MVM as shown in Fig. 2a.
+The proposed architecture can start the calculation of the next time-step without waiting for the system pipeline to be drained, which means that the system can be fully pipelined without stalling.